SAKErobotics/EZGripper/README.md

 These are the EZGripper ROS drivers.
 If you are not using ROS, use https://github.com/SAKErobotics/SAKErobotics

-## Install the EZGripper ROS Driver
+## Install the EZGripper ROS Driver (Indigo or Kinetic)

 1) Install the python EZGripper library https://github.com/SAKErobotics/libezgripper

 2) Install dependencies:

 	$ sudo apt-get install ros-indigo-joystick-drivers

+	or

+	$ sudo apt-get install ros-kinetic-joystick-drivers

 3) Download code: